 In order to meet the charitable objective, the Trustees of the Association have set an overall goal for BAUS to do everything in its powers to support education, research and clinical excellence in urology.
-In pursuance of this overall goal, the principal activity of the charity is the dissemination of information as it relates to the specialty.

 In practice, the Association promotes and arranges scientific meetings and events covering every aspect of the practice of urology.
 The Association supports the education of urologists through courses, online learning, specialty focused meetings and a three-day annual scientific congress.
 The Association undertakes targeted audits to highlight and disseminate information about potential improvements in patient pathways and care.
 The charity also produces patient information leaflets relating to urological conditions and operations.